 Publishing your book

-Though the steps for paperback publishing and ebook publishing aren’t drastically different, both the book file and cover file take a bit more work.
+Though the steps for paperback publishing and ebook publishing aren’t drastically different, both the book file and cover file for a paperback take a bit more work.

 The first step is to fill out the basic information.
 You’re probably familiar with this step if you’ve already uploaded your ebooks.
 If not, you’ll need your synopsis, author bio, ISBN and keywords for your novel.